Neighbours Helping Neighbours

 If you would like to volunteer in the future, please review the volunteer role descriptions below and send us a message via the form at the bottom of this page.
 When a role becomes available, we will contact you about next steps (an inquiry/application to volunteer does not guarantee a volunteer position).
 Your patience is appreciated – not every role is always available, and we experience a high number of inquiries.
 We DO look forward to working with you soon!

-Available Volunteer Roles
+Available Volunteer Roles in October

 See each description to learn when the volunteer shift is available:

-• Fridays, 12:30 pm – 3:45 pm
+• Fridays, 12:30 – 3:45 PM

-AVAILABLE!
-Food Bank Servers: work on a team in the spirit of N2N Centre’s values, and in a manner that is dignified and respectful, to provide food options to shoppers.
-The ability to lift 30-40 lbs. and be on your feet for a 3.5 hour shift are required.
-Must be more than 16 years old.
+AVAILABLE Driver volunteers: work on a team in the spirit of N2N Centre’s values, and in a manner that is dignified and respectful, to drop off 30-40 lb. food boxes to designated Hamilton residences.
+Must be more than 24 years old.
+Driver volunteers use their own vehicle and fuel.
 Commitment: once weekly on:

-• Mondays, 9 am – 12:15 pm
+• Tuesdays, 9 AM – 12:15 PM

-AVAILABLE!
-Co-op placement student: works on the Emergency Food Services team in the spirit of N2N Centre’s values to provide a positive and quality experience for food bank shoppers.
+AVAILABLE in the winter/spring term Co-op placement student: works on the Emergency Food Services team in the spirit of N2N Centre’s values to provide a positive and quality experience for food bank shoppers.
 The student will work in a variety of the Emergency Food roles (Navigator or Server in the food bank, or behind the scenes packing pantry basics boxes, or receiving, sorting and storing food donations).
 Commitment: half-days Monday – Friday.

 Educational Programs